 Song #392: Everyday by Buddy Holly.

 There is some interesting trivia associated with this song.
-1- For starters, one of the songwriters listed on the 45-single was someone named Charles Hardin.
-As it turns out, “Charles Hardin” was “Buddy” Holly’s real name.
+For starters, one of the songwriters listed on the 45-single was someone named Charles Hardin.
+As it turns out, “Charles Hardin” was Buddy Holly’s real name.
 His full, legal name was Charles Hardin Holley. *Note: He even changed the spelling of his last name by removing the “e”.
-2- When “Everyday” was recorded, one of the instruments used was something called a “celesta”.
+Secondly, when “Everyday” was recorded, one of the instruments used was something called a celesta.
 This is a keyboard-like instrument that makes the same glockenspiel type notes that can be heard in “The Dance of the Sugarplum Fairy” from The Nutcracker Ballet.
-3- When songs were recorded back in the 1950s, there weren’t huge mixing boards used to record each instrument separately.
-Instead, they usually recorded all instruments at once and, in addition, they often had only one or two microphones to catch the audio for all singers and all instruments.
-So, to help record all sounds clearly, producers would often stagger or, physically space, the performers according to the loudness of the sounds they were making i.e., the loudest sounds would be furthest from the microphone and the softer sounds would be closer.
-Anyway, when “Everyday” was recorded, the sound of the drummer kept drowning out Holly’s voice so, to compensate, they had the drummer add percussion by simply slapping the side of his leg.
-So, if you listen carefully, you will hear leg slaps where there should have been drums.
-4- One final piece of trivia, which has nothing to do with this song is, that the UK band, “The Hollies”, were so named in honour of Buddy Holly.
+Thirdly, when songs were recorded back in the 1950s, there weren’t huge mixing boards used to record each instrument separately.
+Instead, they usually recorded all instruments at once.
+In addition, they often had only one or two microphones to catch the audio for all singers and all instruments.
+To help record all sounds clearly, producers would often stagger or physically space the performers according to the loudness of the sounds they were making i.e., the loudest sounds would be furthest from the microphone and the softer sounds would be closer.
+When “Everyday” was recorded, the sound of the drummer kept drowning out Holly’s voice so to compensate they had the drummer add percussion by simply slapping the side of his leg.
+If you listen carefully, you will hear leg slaps where there should have been drums.
+One final piece of trivia, which has nothing to do with this song is that the UK band “The Hollies” were so named in honour of Buddy Holly.

-He was a quiet young man who left us far too soon but, his legacy as one of the pioneering figures in the introduction of Rock n’ Roll ensures that he will never be forgotten.
-So, please enjoy a song about finding true love.
-Here is Buddy Holly and The Crickets with, “Everyday”.
+He was a quiet young man who left us far too soon but his legacy as one of the pioneering figures in the introduction of Rock n’ Roll ensures that he will never be forgotten.
+Please enjoy a song about finding true love.
+Here is Buddy Holly and The Crickets with “Everyday”.

-Thanks, as always to KEXP, for helping to inspire the writing of this post.
+Thanks, as always, to Rolling Stone Magazine for helping to inspire the writing of this post.
 A link to their website can be found here.